-The thinking is relatively simple.
-If you have two wines with the same quality rating – say 3 stars – within a category, one costing R40 and the other costing R80, the quality is the same.
-So what’s the better value purchase?
-Obviously the R40 wine because you are getting more bang for your buck.
+At a certain level, the thinking behind the algorithm employed is quite simple: assume you have two wines with the same quality rating – say three stars – within a specific category – such as shiraz, for example – one costing R40 and the other costing R80.
+In this scenario, which is the better value purchase?
+Clearly the answer is the R40 wine because you’re getting more bang for your buck.

 The judges use a standard 20-point scoring system: 5 stars awarded for a score of 18 or more, 4-and-a-half stars for 17, 4 stars for a score of 16, 3-and-a-half stars for 15.5 points, 3 stars for 15 out of 20 and 2-and-a-half for 14.5 points.
 Wines rated lower than 2-and-a-half stars are not eligible for inclusion in the Best Value Wine Guide, with the judges endeavouring to help consumers steer clear of plain ordinary wines in addition to those that are faulty or possibly even unpleasant.

 Superlative wine, top class, a masterpiece

 Excellent, wine of distinction (4-and-a-half stars is on the cusp of 5 stars)

 Good (3 stars) to very good (3-and-a-half stars).
 Fine character and style